 Generally, you’ll fill out a W-9 form on request by a client, customer, or financial institution.
 When requested, you should try to get the form returned as quickly as possible—while there’s no deadline from the IRS’s perspective, getting this taken care of quickly will help ensure you receive important tax forms in a timely manner.

 In other words, you fill out the W-9 and provide it to your client.
-The client then uses that information to fill out a 1099 form, which reports your yearly earnings from the client to the IRS.
+The client then uses that information to fill out a 1099-NEC form, which reports your yearly earnings from the client to the IRS.
+They’ll send you a 1099-NEC form for the tax year you completed the work before the IRS deadline, typically in January of the following year.

-Another form commonly confused with the W-9 is the W4.
-A W-4 is a form used by employees to tell their employers how much money they should withhold for taxes.
+Another form commonly confused with the W-9 is the W-4.
+A W-4 is a form used by W-2 employees to tell their employers how much money they should withhold for taxes.
 A W-9, on the other hand, is used by contractors to provide tax identification numbers to a client.

 The W-9 form is refreshingly simple compared to most tax documents.
 All you really need to fill it out is your basic personal information, social security number or EIN, and a pen.
 Don’t you wish all your accounting was this easy?

 Simplify your financial management as a self-employed contractor by harnessing the power of Found's tools.
 With Found, we’ll automatically create a pre-filled W-9 form for you.
 You can confirm everything looks good, then share it via a secure link.
 You can also manage and remove access to your W-9 at any time to keep your information secure.
-That’s not all.
+If you hire 1099 contractors, you can also request their W-9 forms within Found.
 Streamline your accounting processes, track income and expenses, and even set aside funds for taxes automatically.
 Sign up for free today and take control of your financial future.

 The information on this website is not intended to provide, and should not be relied on, for tax advice.